yayaq1/quartz/content/work/projects.md

 A simple but delightful tool that lets friends upload their chat conversations to discover their most-used emojis and words.
 Watching people's reactions as they discovered patterns in their own communication was pure magic.

-**The Magic Moment**: Seeing friends share laughs and insights about their communication patterns—those genuine "oh wow" moments that remind me why I love building.
+**The Magic Moment**: Seeing friends share laughs and insights about their communication patterns-those genuine "oh wow" moments that remind me why I love building.

 **Tech**: Built for quick iteration and user delight, focusing on the experience over complexity.